jelle619/titantoggle/README.md

 Add a customisable button to your web page that opens a Titan Embeds guild chat when you click or tap on it.

 ## Setup
-This project comes in two flavours.
+This project comes in three flavours.
 For each flavour, the setup differs slightly.

 ### Bootstrap flavour ([Image](https://i.imgur.com/iDLmTG5.png)/[CodePen](https://codepen.io/jelle619/embed/zmKEQz))
 ![Bootstrap flavour demo](https://i.imgur.com/iDLmTG5.png)